-In 2007 the City adopted a Legislative Program to enable the City to respond the pending state and federal legislation in a proactive manner (the 2015-2016 Legislative Program is included as Appendix B).
-The Mayor (or Mayor Pro Tem in the Mayor's absence) would be authorized to sign correspondence expressing the City Council's position on legislation consistent with the Legislative Program and/or other positions approved by the City Council.
+The City Council periodically adopts a Legislative Program to enable the City to respond to pending state and federal legislation in a proactive manner (the current Legislative Program is posted on the City's website).
+The Mayor (or Mayor Pro Tempore in the Mayor's absence) would be authorized to sign correspondence expressing the City Council's position on legislation consistent with the Legislative Program and/or other positions approved by the City Council.

-Staff maintains direct and consistent contact with contracted state and federal lobbyists and monitors the League of California Cities' Priority Focus, Association of California Water Agencies and other sources to identify pending legislation that may impact the City.
+Staff maintains direct and consistent contact with contracted state and federal lobbyists and monitors the League of California Cities, Association of California Water Agencies and other sources to identify pending legislation that may impact the City.
 Letters expressing the City's position will be drafted for the Mayor's signature, with copies distributed to each Councilmember.
 Pending legislation not addressed by the Legislative Program, or staff recommendations that deviate from the Legislative Program, would be agendized for City Council consideration.